-The Rock, on the other hand, has been in dozens of great – and not so great – movies but none define him because the brand Dwayne ‘The Rock’ Johnson is bigger.
+On the other hand, the Rock has been in dozens of great – and not so great – movies but none define him because the brand Dwayne ‘The Rock’ Johnson is bigger.
 But his star power does get people excited about even the worst movies.

 And Kawasaki has made a career of using the power of his personal brand to elevate businesses.
 Take Canva.